DerKevinRiehl/transposon_classifier_rfsb/README.md

 ```
  conda install -c derkevinriehl transposon_classifier_rfsb
 ```
-*Note: Otherwise you can find all source codes in this Github repository.*
+*Note: Otherwise you can find all source codes in this Github repository.
+Please extract the models out of the ZIP file in the "models" folder if you clone and use this Github.*

 ## Usage of Mode 1: Transposon classification
 ```